 6.3.1.
 The laboratory should have all the necessary equipment to ensure the optimal performance of the sensory tests.
-Laboratory ware should be such as to facilitate the performance of the tests.
+Laboratory ware should facilitate the performance of the tests.

-Tasting glasses and the device for heating glasses to the optimal temperature are the chief specific items for tasting virgin olive oils.
+Tasting glasses and the device for heating glasses to the optimal temperature are key for tasting virgin olive oils.
 The technical details of the tasting glass and heating device are given in standard COI/T.20/Doc.
 No 5 (ISO16657:2006).